robinrodricks/FluentListView/README.md

-How do I make a column that shows just an image?[¶](#how-do-i-make-a-column-that-shows-just-an-image "Permalink to this headline")
+How do I make a column that shows just an image?
 ---------------------------------------------------------------------------------------------------------------------------------------

 > _I want to show a meetings room’s availability as an icon, without any text.
 What’s the best way to do that?_